Outer Bounds on the CEO Problem with Privacy Constraints: System Model and Problem Formulation

-The agent $f_k$ generates message $J_k \in \mathcal{J}_k$, {which we denote} as $ J_k = f_k(Y^n_k). $ The message $J_k$ can be regarded as compressed versions of $Y^n_k$, and both $J_1$ {and} $J_2$ are passed to the decoder {$g$} (the CEO or the fusion center) via public noiseless channels, {over} which the sent information can completely be intercepted by Eve.
+The agent $f_k$ generates the message $J_k \in \mathcal{J}_k$, which we denote as $ J_k = f_k(Y^n_k). $ The message $J_k$ can be regarded as compressed versions of $Y^n_k$, and both $J_1$ {and} $J_2$ are passed to the decoder $g$ (the CEO or the fusion center) through public noiseless channels, {over} which the sent information can be completely intercepted by Eve.
 Upon receiving the messages, the CEO reconstructs a lossy version of the original source sequence as $ \hat{X}^n = g(J_1,J_2). $